GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 #### Lessons Learned
 1.	**No authenticator type is a silver bullet** - Agencies need a holistic authenticator strategy to stop handling exception use cases.
 There is not a single authenticator type that works across authentication patterns and is phishing-resistant.
 Agencies must be comfortable with alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives like passwords and OTP.
 2.	**User training and guidance** - Plan and produce user guidance and adoption campaigns.
 One of the biggest challenges in deploying new technology is ensuring you don’t lose your users on the journey.
 Hold office hours and Ask Me Anything sessions, or have on-demand videos to help users transition to new tools.
 See the user experience section of the Windows Hello for Business Playbook as an example.
-3.	**Platform authenticators cost advantage** - FIDO2 platform authenticators provide a more straightforward and cost-efficient approach to meeting broader organization adoption of phishing-resistant authentication for all users.
-Biometric options such as face and finger recognition are included in FIDO2 without needing 3rd party middleware but depend on device support.
+3.	**Platform authenticator cost advantage** - FIDO2 platform authenticators provide a more straightforward and cost-efficient approach to meeting broader organization adoption of phishing-resistant authentication for all users.
+Biometric options such as face and finger recognition are included in FIDO2 without needing 3rd party middleware but depend on device support and using modern access management tools (e.g., not natively supported in legacy tools such as Active Directory or Active Directory Federation Services).
 4.	**In Most instances, FIDO2 requires internet connectivity** - The FIDO2 standard, specifically WebAuthN, is an internet-based service using APIs.
-It may require a connected device and may not work in low or no-bandwidth environments.
+It may require a connected device and not work in low or no-bandwidth environments.
 Cached credentials and refresh tokens can become a challenge to troubleshoot and manage.

 Table xx.
 FIDO CoA Cohort 1 pilot with results

-# The Passwordless Journey
+# Run a FIDO2 Pilot

 An agency's journey toward a passwordless future typically starts with a pilot.
 Follow these three steps from the FIDO2 CoA to plan and execute a successful FIDO2 pilot.

-[Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases) where your agency is using an exception authenticator.
+[Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases) where your agency uses an exception authenticator.
 [Step 2 - Identify available solutions](#step-2---identify-available-solutions), which may include procuring security keys.
 [Step 3 - Deploy a pilot](#step-3---deploy-a-pilot) and make production considerations.